wascc/wascc-dev-site/content/tutorials/native-provider/impl_kvstore.md

 }
 ```

-The starter template gave us an empty implementation for handling the `OP_CONFIGURE` operation, but the rest of these we'll have to add implementations for.
+The starter template gave us an empty implementation for handling the `OP_BIND_ACTOR` operation, but the rest of these we'll have to add implementations for.
 Let's take a look at the code for handling `OP_SET` and `OP_GET`, which are just thin wrappers around the functionality in the `kv` module (in `src/lib.rs`):

 ```rust
 impl KeyvalueProvider {